 Purpose: To determine the association of the lower limit of intraocular pressure (IOP) specified in the inclusion criteria to baseline and active treatment visit IOPs for monotherapy treatments.

 Methods: A review of clinical trial articles evaluating currently used topical glaucoma medicines.
 Articles were published between January 1995 and December 2011.

 Results: This study included 37 monotherapy treatment arms from 15 studies.
 There were 18 prostaglandin analogs, 8 β-blockers, 8 carbonic anhydrase inhibitors, 2 α-agonists, and 1 unoprostone.
 For all studies included generally there was a stepwise increase in the baseline 8 AM and diurnal IOP of approximately 1 mm Hg for each 1 mm Hg increase in entry criteria.
 This was true for all treatment arms together, with or without a PM entry criterion (P<0.0001).
 However, the inclusion of an afternoon entry criterion time point did not seem to affect average IOP at baseline for the 8 AM and diurnal IOP.
 The treated reductions from baseline were not statistically different based on morning or afternoon entry criteria for either the 8 AM or diurnal IOPs (P≥0.07).

-Progressively higher 8 am entry criteria IOPs at untreated baseline may influence, depending on design, in a linear manner the 8 am and diurnal baseline IOPs of glaucoma studies at baseline.
+Conclusions: Progressively higher 8 AM entry criteria IOPs at untreated baseline may influence, depending on design, in a linear manner the 8 AM and diurnal baseline IOPs of glaucoma studies at baseline.
 However, this effect was not observed in the treated reductions from baseline.
-Further, the addition of an afternoon entry criterion time point does not seem to change baseline 8 am and diurnal IOPs.
+Further, the addition of an afternoon entry criterion time point does not seem to change baseline 8 AM and diurnal IOPs.